rog/monaca-plugin-barcode-scanner/README.md

 ## API Reference

 ```
-monaca.BarcodeScanner.scan(successCallback, failCallback)
+monaca.BarcodeScanner.scan(successCallback, failCallback[, options])
 ```

 - Calling `scan ()` will transition to the scanner screen.
-- When the barcode is detected, the extracted character string is displayed below the frame.
+- When the barcode is detected, the extracted character string is displayed below the frame.(`Normal mode`)
 - Tap the string to return to the original screen and the string and barcode type will be returned to `successCallback`.
+- In the case of `One Shot` mode, the first detected code is returned and screen is closed automatically.
 - When returned to the original screen without selecting the string, the detection will be cancelled.
 In order to return to the original screen, click the "Close" (X on the screen) button for iOS and the "Back" button for Android.